Provisioning devices for Pelion Device Management

 - Which account to register to, if you know this information in the factory; alternatively, you can set the first-to-claim option (also known as just-in-time provisioning).

-- Which other devices are allowed to access the device (this feature is called Secure Device Access).
+- How to authenticate and allow operations by trusted devices in the field without internet connectivity (this feature is called Secure Device Access).

 Device Management provisioning tools